Tax Treatment of Support Payments

 As a rule, child support awarded pursuant to a judgment rendered or a written agreement entered into after April 30, 1997, is tax-neutral.
-This means that the debtor (This link will open a new window) is not required to deduct the support from his or her income, and the creditor (This link will open a new window) does not have to add the support amount to his or her income.
+This means that the debtor of support (This link will open a new window) is not required to deduct the support from his or her income, and the creditor of support (This link will open a new window) does not have to add the support amount to his or her income.

 Child support is also tax-neutral in the following situations:

 - The creditor and debtor may make a joint election on form T1157, Election for Child Support Payments.
 On the form, indicate a date after April 30, 1997, as of which you want the child-support payments to be tax-neutral.
 For us to take this election into account, you must send us a copy of this document.
 The child-support payments will be tax-neutral as of this date.
 Note that your election does not change the amount of support.